drchachere/drchachere/README.md

 I have included projects written in Python and R.  Two of my best projects are:

 <https://github.com/drchachere/Word-Prediction-NLP-Shiny-App> - a word prediction web application written in R
-<https://github.com/drchachere/Real-Estate-Sale-Type-Classification-Model> - a comparison of classification model in Python
+<https://github.com/drchachere/Real-Estate-Sale-Type-Classification-Model> - a comparison of classification models in Python